section-engineering-education/engineering-education/content/articles/android-JNI-C++-dijkstra/index.md

 ### Dijkstra's Shortest Path First algorithm

-This is a type of greedy algorithm that finds the minimum weights between a graph structure.
+This type of greedy algorithm finds the minimum weights between a graph structure.
 For example, finding the shortest distance between points in a graph.
 A graph can be anything in real-life such as road networks, rail networks, internet routes, etc.

 > A **greedy algorithm** is an algorithm that tries to find the most optimal solution at each stage before it moves on to the next stage.
 An example is finding the traffic route with the least time to maneuver at a certain area of a town.